Teplitsa/CSRLab/README.md

 ### Data

-> <b>non-reactive data</b> collected by means of web scrapping and through APIs.
+> <b>Non-reactive data</b> collected by means of web scrapping and through APIs.
 The use of non-reactive data is a principle demand for us, an effort to overcome the limitations of previous studies that used biased samples or self-survey data.
 By collecting and analyzing data in house, we try to avoid subjective assessments made by NGO representatives.

 By August 2022 our sample contains 13k+ :fire: organizations and communities (both legally registered in Russia and not-registered legally anywhere).